 Hangxiety

 Relaxation

 The feeling of relaxation is caused by alcohol releasing more GABA, which has a calming effect.
 Valium does the same.
-This is why our exhibitions are lowered; we feel we can be more friendly and fearless.
+This is why our exhibitions are lowered, why we feel we can be more friendly and even fearless.
 But if you drink too much, the amount of GABA released turns off your pre-frontal cortex, which is the executive centre of your brain that allows you to make sensible decisions.
 This is also why, after a couple of drinks, it is very likely to keep on drinking because that rational part of the brain goes offline.
-The more you drink, the more GABA is released, and the more your brain becomes incapacitated to work correctly, affecting the part connected to language and motor problems (i.e. slurring, falling off), and if you drink A LOT, your brain might turn off entirely, and that’s when you can stop breathing (alcohol poisoning).
+The more you drink, the more GABA is released, and the more your brain becomes incapacitated to work correctly, affecting the part connected to language and motor problems (i.e. slurring, falling off).
+If you drink heavily, your brain might turn off entirely, and that’s when you can stop breathing (alcohol poisoning).
 At the same time, the alcohol starts to block the glutamate receptors, which keeps you awake and alert because the brain always seeks to restore balance.
-A process called homeostasis.
+This process is called homeostasis.

+Hangxiety